LitraTech/ltme_node/README.md

 > **Some background**:
 > <p>In order to support communication interfaces lacking multiplexed connections (serial interfaces in particular), LDCP was initially designed around a shared connection model.
 In this model, command interactions and measurement data are encapsulated in JSON-style messages and transmitted through the same underlying connection.
 For the receiver part, it has to parse received JSON messages and extract encoded binary data, which may have adverse impact on performance for systems under heavy load.
 > <p>To solve this problem, later iteration of LDCP introduced a new out-of-band (OOB) transport mode.
 For supported interfaces, this mode creates a separate (out-of-band) communication channel and uses this channel to stream measurements in binary form, making it much easier for the receiver to process.
-For example, if OOB mode is enabled for Ethernet capable devices (such as LTME-02A), command interactions will be transmitted over a TCP connection, while measurement data are streamed through a dedicated UDP channel.
+For example, if OOB mode is enabled for Ethernet capable devices (such as LTME-02A and LT-R1), command interactions will be transmitted over a TCP connection, while measurement data are streamed through a dedicated UDP channel.

 `~frame_id` (string, default: "laser") *[Optional]*: Frame ID of published LaserScan messages.